Friedrich42/murrr.space/content/posts/mobileid-integration.md

 ## Abstract

-This is the second article of series Estonian Identity Systems.
+This is the second article of the series Estonian Identity Systems.
 Here we will talk about MobileID service integration.

 Estonian id systems provide examples in java, .net, and php, but none of these languages collide with my tech stack, so I decided to use python.

 We will not talk about digital signing in this article but instead, focus on authentication with Web eID.

-MobileID system is very alike to SmartID from developer's perspective.
+MobileID system is very alike to SmartID from a developer's perspective.
 You might want to read the first article of the series ["How to integrate SmartID to your python project"](/posts/smart-id-system-integration) if you haven't done it yet.